hselimt/HST-WINDOWS-UTILITY/README.md

 HST has been tested on the following system configurations:
 - Windows 10/11 (64-bit)
+- .NET should be installed or you can install it when you run executable
 - Administrator privileges required

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/username/HST/releases) page
 2. Extract the files to a location of your choice
-3. Run `HST WINDOWS UTILITY.exe` as Administrator
+3. Run `HST WINDOWS UTILITY.exe`

-## Usage

-1. Launch HST with administrator privileges
-2. **Always create a restore point before using this tool**
+**Always create a restore point before using this tool**
-3. Select the desired optimizations from the available categories
-4. Restart your system

 ## Technical Details